MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Canvas_App.md

     -   Set the button's **Text** property to `"New Room"`.
     -   Set the button's **OnSelect** property to the following formula:
         ```powerfx
-        Navigate('New Room Screen')
+        NewForm(Form2); Navigate('New Room Screen')
         ```

     ![Screenshot showing Navigate Formula](media/5eb1b1da01b62bb251f6c5a878a43fe1.png)

 ## Task 5: Test your app

-1. Click the Play button (▶) to preview your app.
+1. Select the Play button (▶) to preview your app.
 1. Test the following:
     -   The gallery displays your sample data.
-    -   Clicking "+  New Request" opens a blank form.
+    -   Selecting **+ New** opens a blank form.
     -   You can fill in a new request and click Submit to save it.
-    -   Clicking an existing record in the gallery navigates to the detail screen.
+    -   Selecting a record in the gallery displays its details in the form on the right.
 1. Close the preview and **Save** your app as **Facility Request App** (File \> Save or Ctrl+S).